fhiso/legacy-format/serialization-redux.md

 :   Every *structure* has a *structure type identifier*, which is always an IRI.

 Identifier
-:   A string uniquely identifying this *structure* within this dataset.
+:   A *string* uniquely identifying this *structure* within this dataset.
     If present, the identifier MUST match the production ID:

         ID  ::= [0-9A-Z_a-z] [#x20-#x3F#x41-#x7E]*

 Payload
-:   If present, a payload is either a pointer to a *structure* within the dataset or a string.
+:   If present, a payload is either a pointer to a *structure* within the dataset or a *string*.
     Each pointed-to *structure* MUST have a unique identifier within the dataset.

 Substructures